 The notion of cultural patronage has been around for centuries, as we all know.
 Indeed, the two centuries that constitute what we now know as the Italian Renaissance, for instance, would not have produced the social, philosophical, scientific and artistic works we all cherish, and benefit from today, were it not for the likes of, for example, the Medici family in Florence or the D'Este family in Ferrara.
 Indeed, our own Dorothy F. Schmidt College of Arts and Letters has benefited greatly from the philanthropic generosity of the Schmidt family, as the home college name indicates.

-To this end, then, we offer the following four proposals as possibilities for consideration of support according to your philanthropic policies:
+To this end, then, we offer the following five proposals as possibilities for consideration of support according to your philanthropic policies:

 We are, of course, always ready to discuss this and any other activity you may have in mind for mutual cooperation.

 Image: Saliva Glass Palace at Parque il Retiro, Spain